tenzir/tenzir/doc/vast.1.md

     vast -e 10.0.0.1 peer 10.0.0.2

-Connect to a node running at 1.2.3.4 on port 31337 and show the
+Connect to a node running at 1.2.3.4 on port 31337 and display topology details:
-topology:

-    vast -e 1.2.3.4:31337 show topology
+    vast -e 1.2.3.4:31337 show

 Run a historical query, printed in ASCII, limited to at most 10 results: